-Compendium on good and innovative practices in the regional response to Syria and Iraq crisis
+Compendium on good and innovative practices in the regional response to Syria and Iraq crisis :Volume II

 The Syrian crisis, now entering into its eighth year, continues to be one of the worst humanitarian crises of our time.
 Aside from the severe human and economic impact the crisis has had on Syria itself, the war has severely impacted the development gains of neighbouring countries - Jordan, Lebanon, Turkey, Egypt and Iraq - hosting large numbers of Syrian refugees.